webby-the-dev/friendtech-terminal/README.md

 ## Overview

-Project was made in few hours beacuse of the friend.tech hype.
+Project was made in few hours because of the friend.tech hype.
 That is why its code quality isn't the best.

 I just wanted to quickly make a simple terminal for getting recent users, buying and selling their keys and fetching some users data.